tiagoetiene/gaspar/README.md

 genus: 19 0
 euler: -34
 ```
-The number of components, genus and euler vary.
-Thus, the isosurface extraction technique used do not correctly reproduces the topology of the trilinear interpolant.
-This is not to say that the result shown in the left is wrong, but only that it does not uses the trilienar interpolant a guide for filling up the space.
+The number of components, genus and Euler characteristics are different.
+Thus, the isosurface extraction technique used does not correctly reproduce the topology of the trilinear interpolant.
+This is not to say that the result shown in the left is wrong, but only that it does not uses the trilienar interpolant as a guide for building the triangular mesh.

 Both images were generated with VTKs Marching Cubes implementation and visualized using [Paraview](http://paraview.org).